jliu88/analysis_console/README.md

 http://localhost:5006/example
 ```

-You can also enter into the console:
+To directly open the page, you can also enter into the console:
 ```
 bokeh serve example.py --show
 ```
-and it will directly open the page

 # In Progress
 1. Add pictures in README